mkarner07/mkarner07.github.io/_posts/2024/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 ---

-If you are calling bullshit on something, someone is passionate about, things can become ugly.
-To avoid that use these two rules.
+If you are calling bullshit on something someone is passionate about, things can become ugly.
+To avoid this, use these two rules.

 ### 9. Separate the Issue from Identity